 As we all know, Google has already removed 17 apps from Play Store after they were found infected by Joker or Bread malware.
 The cloud security company Zscaler apparently found malicious apps and immediately reported them to Google.
-However, the reports show that the infected apps were downloaded around 1.2 lakh times by that time and there remains a possibility of millions of users being affected by them.
+However, the reports show that the infected apps were downloaded around 1.2 lakh times by that time, and millions of users are possibly affected by them.

 According to Viral Gandhi, a security researcher from Zscaler, these apps were infected by the Joker aka Bread malware which opts to steal user information and register them to WAP services at the same time.

 This spyware is designed to steal text messages, contact lists, and device information.
 At the same time, it is quietly registering victims for advanced wireless application protocol (WAP) services.